zopefoundation/grok/doc/tutorial.rst

   2007-02-27 17:21

 What happened here?
-When viewing a page, the view class (in this case ``Index`` is instantiated by Zope.
+When viewing a page, the view class (in this case ``Index`` is instantiated by the framework.
 The name ``view`` in the template is always made available and is associated with this instance.
 We then simply call the method on it in our template.

 There is another way to write the template that is slightly shorter and may be easier to read in some cases, using a ZPT path expression::